Medical emergencies can be some of the most stressful moments in someone's life, especially if it involves the emergency room.

 Anyone entering critical care has precious few moments to understand what their options are and what the doctors are going to do.
-During this time, communication is key to not only successful treatment, but effective reassurance.
-The Fort Campbell Courier reports that a Green Beret undergoing a month-long training program at Vanderbilt University Medical Center in Nashville, Tennessee was integral to establishing this type of connection with a patient who didn't speak English.
+During this time, communication is key not only to successful treatment but also for effective reassurance.
+The Fort Campbell Courier reports that a Green Beret undergoing a monthlong training program at Vanderbilt University Medical Center in Nashville, Tennessee, was integral to establishing this type of connection with a patient who didn't speak English.

-Green Berets learn a wide range of skills oriented towards mission success in enemy territory.
+Green Berets learn a wide range of skills oriented toward mission success in enemy territory.
 While needing to shoot and survive are critical to this aspiration, language skills are just as important.
 Krug's actions at the medical center are a perfect example of how military training has definite and tangible uses in the civilian world.

 "Clearly having someone speak your language can bring comfort," said Dr. Kaushik Mukherjee, a doctor with the Division of Trauma and Surgical Critical Care at VUMC as well as a doctor who Krug worked with and learned from during his time there.
 "His unique ability helped the staff communicate with the family."